 7. Optimal thyroid levels are critical for the development of a baby's brain.

-Because a developing fetus relies on its mother's thyroid hormones completely until about 20 weeks gestation, many pregnant women who are being treated for hypothyroidism need to have their medication increased in the first trimester.
+Because a developing fetus relies on its mother's thyroid hormones completely until about 20 weeks gestation, many pregnant women who are being treated for hypothyroidism need to have their medication increased during the first trimester.
 If you are on medication for your thyroid, make sure to talk to the provider who is caring for you during your pregnancy about this.
 Your labs should be checked every four weeks until you are in your second trimester.

-8. Eating gluten-containing foods can cause Hashimoto's in some individuals.
+8. Eating gluten-containing foods can cause Hashimoto's.

 9. Your thyroid needs vitamins and minerals to function properly.